Didgety/pine-dns/README.md

 # Pine DNS

-This is a simple DNS server capable of handling A records and responding to queries.
+This is a simple DNS server capable of handling A, NS, CNAME, MX, and AAAA records and responding to queries.

 Based on a CodeCrafters project